ParisNeo/lollms_client/README.md

 ```python
 code_blocks = lc.extract_code_blocks(response)
 ```
+The returned code blocks consists of a list of dictionnaries, containing an `index`, a `file_name`, the code's `content` and the `type` of language the code is written in.
+An additional boolean `is_complete` indicates whether the code block is complete or not.

 ### Thinking Processing
 In case you are using a reasoning model such as Deepseek-r1 or Qwen QwQ, the model will think, and the reasoning will be added to the response.
 Here's how you can process it: